gatling/gatling/src/sphinx/session/expression_el.rst

 This is a very convenient feature to write dynamic values.

-Gatling automagically parses those Strings and turn them into functions that will compute a result based on the data stored into the Session.
+Gatling parses Strings parameter values and turn them into functions that will compute a result based on the data stored into the Session when they will be evaluated.

-Yet it's very limited, don't expect a full blown dynamic language!
+The Gatling EL is not a dynamic language, bug just placeholders with a few additional helpers.

+If you need a full blown templating engine, you can use our Pebble support.

 Gatling EL uses a ``${attributeName}`` syntax, where *attributeName* is the name of an attribute in the Session.